knopsmedia/gunrat-gunfire/INSTALL.md

 ### Create Shopify Product Import CSV

 Create the CSV product import file and import it into Shopify.
+Tested with 2GB of RAM.

 ```
 $ php -dmemory_limit=2G create-shopify-import.php > shopify-product-import.csv